oracle-livelabs/adb/shared/workshops/adb-datastudio/data-transforms/7-transform-data-complex.md

     Click **OK**.
 Now you can see both the schemas in the left side entity list.
 You can expand the tree to see the tables.

 3. Now we are ready to build the data flow.
 Drag the source tables from the left side and **Join** transforms on the top to build the flow as shown in the screenshot below.

-Note that as you link tables to the join transform, it will automatically build the join condition based on the matching column names.
+    *Note*: Join tables from the left side first.
+Starting with the join between MOVIESALES\_CA and CUSTOMER\_ATTRIBUES.
+As you link tables to the join transform, it will automatically build the join condition based on the matching column names.
 You can navigate to the join properties to inspect and edit if needed.
 For now no need to check.
 We will move to the next step and fix any errors later.

     ![Screenshot of DT partial](images/image_dt_cmplx06_analysis_df_part.png)